Nevenall/blades-in-the-dark/src/01-the-basics.md

 A complex obstacle is a 4-segment clock.
 A more complicated obstacle is a 6-clock.
 A daunting obstacle is an 8-segment clock.

-When you create a clock, make it about the **obstacle,** not the method.
+When you create a clock, make it about the **obstacle**, not the method.
 The clocks for an infiltration should be “Interior Patrols” and “The Tower,” not “Sneak Past the Guards” or “Climb the Tower.”
-The patrols and the tower are the obstacles&#173;—the PCs can attempt to overcome them in a variety of ways.
+The patrols and the tower are the obstacles​—the PCs can attempt to overcome them in a variety of ways.

 Complex enemy threats can be broken into several “layers,” each with its own progress clock.
 For example, the dockside gangs’ HQ might have a “Perimeter Security” clock, an “Interior Guards” clock, and a “Office Security” clock.
 The crew would have to make their way through all three layers to reach the gang boss’ personal safe and valuables within.